rudmer/pdi-aws/README.md

 ## License and Copyright

 All material in this repository are Copyright 2002-2018 Hitachi Vantara.
 All code is licensed as Apache 2.0 unless explicitly stated.
 See the LICENSE file for more details.

+The DynamoDB Logo is copyright Amazon Web Services and used under the image's CC-SA 4.0 license.

 ## Support Statement